awestover/enchantedForest/story/full_story.md

 personal risk!
 If there is anyone we can trust it is Azeala and Mercury."

-*Why do you assume as an axiom that there exists someone we can trust?* Bob's incessant internal cycnic bitterly said.
-But Bob was mostly able to supress this poisonous voice.
+*Why do you assume as an axiom that there exists someone we can trust?* Bob's incessant internal cynic bitterly said.
+But Bob was mostly able to suppress this poisonous voice.
 He knew that Bucky was right, and he didn't doubt Azeala's word.
 Nonetheless this was highly troubling.